mlswg/mls-protocol/draft-ietf-mls-protocol.md

 KeyPackage and Welcome messages are used to initiate a group or introduce new members, so they are exchanged between group members and clients not yet in the group.
 A client publishes a KeyPackage via the DS, thus enabling other clients to add it to groups.
-When a group member wants to add a client to a group it uses its KeyPackage to construct a Welcome message to send to the new member.
+When a group member wants to add a new member to a group it uses the new member's KeyPackage to add the new member to the group and construct a Welcome message with which the new member can initialize its local state.

 Proposal and Commit messages are sent from one member of a group to the others.
 MLS provides a common framing layer for sending messages within a group: